mdmorshedali/mdmorshedali/README.md

 <br />

 <!--Start Intro-->
-<p align="left">I’m a professional web Designer & Developer, and Zoho Expert, I have experience in setting up Zoho CRM, Zoho Creator apps and other Zoho business apps for clients all over the world and Machine Learning Enthusiast with a huge love for Python, React.js, Node.js, Django, RDBMS, REST API and Data Visualization. </p>
+<p align="left">I’m a professional web Designer & Developer, Zoho Expert.
+I have experience in setting up Zoho CRM, Zoho Creator apps and other Zoho business apps for clients all over the world and Machine Learning Enthusiast with a huge love for Python, React.js, Node.js, Django, RDBMS, REST API and Data Visualization. </p>

 - ✨ Student of life :)
 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.